nkashyap/console.io/Readme.md

     <script type="text/javascript" src="inject.js?web=true&socket=false"></script>
 ```

-Files can also be manually included in the web page, steps are given below.
+Files can be included manually in the web page as well, steps are given below.

 define ConfigIO object to set web only mode